 Holi Safety Information:

 Single women should avoid going out alone in public places during Holi, as inebriated young Indian males often pose a safety threat.
 These males, who have consumed excessive amounts of bhang and other intoxicants, will inappropriately touch women and make a nuisance of themselves.
+They are usually in groups and can be very aggressive.
 Incidents of rape also do occur, which makes it important to take proper care during Holi.

 Find out people's views and experiences in this poll: Do Misbehaving Men Bother You on Holi?